Israeli incursions in the West Bank during the Gaza war: Across West Bank

 On 31 October, Israeli forces heightened their operations in other parts of the West Bank, resulting in the deaths of five Palestinians in Qabatiya, Tammun, and Nablus.
 This brought the total number of casualties in the West Bank since 7 October to 90 people, according to the Palestinian Ministry of Health.

 The Palestinian Red Crescent reported Israeli forces had fired live ammunition on youth protesters in Halhul, injuring two, with additional raids in Tubas, Qalqilya, Deir Abu Da'if, Jalbun, and Jalqamus.
 On 23 December, raids were reported across the West Bank, including in Dheisheh, Hebron, Yatta, Beita, Qaryut, Jericho, Ein as-Sultan, and Aqabat Jaber.
 The same day, Israeli soldiers shot a man with special needs carrying a bag of lollipops reportedly for no apparent reason.
 On 25 December, Israeli forces destroyed an agricultural facility in Salfit and ordered the residents of Yatta to cease construction of a new school.
 On 28 December, the Palestine Monetary Authority reported Israeli forces raided the headquarters of six exchange companies and seized vast sums of money.
 Approximately $2.5 million were seized after soldiers blew up the bank vaults.
 Raids were reported across the West Bank on 9 January.

 Five Palestinians were killed throughout the West Bank on 14 January.
 Raids were reported across the West Bank on 18 January.
 Raids were reported across the West Bank on 21 January, placing economic pressure on residents and disrupting peoples' livelihoods.
 Raids were reported across the West Bank on 25 January.
 Raids on 29 January killed five boys and young men in just 24 hours.
 A Jericho raid by Israeli forces on 21 March killed a young Palestinian man.

+On 15 March 2026, Israeli soldiers killed 4 members of a Palestinian family, including two children aged 5 and 7, in Tammun.
+Each of the deceased were shot in the head.
+Two surviving children stated that Israeli soldiers had shouted "We killed dogs" after shooting their family members.